libormarko/Book_Skate_Lessons/README.md

 # Book Skate Lessons

-This is a page to showcase booking a skate lesson case.
+This is a MVP use case project to book a skate lesson.
 I built it with newest up to date frontend technologies and principles.

 ## Technologies used